 Most of what Hailey has been eating lately is simple, whole foods.
-Broccoli and chicken.
+We are still loving baby-led weaning and she is eating a lot of food like broccoli and chicken.
 Peas and cheese.
 Avocado and black beans.
 That’s what her meals look like at home, though I do have a few products I keep in the diaper bag for necessary snacks on the go.

 Warning, the teething biscuits are wonderful for her little gums, but they get messy and create a paste all around her mouth.
 Just be prepared with a wet washcloth.

 Food at home has been simple and easy, but I’m ready to introduce more creative combinations to allow her to try new tastes and textures.